jablesauce/TwitterSearch/twitteroauth-master/README.md

 =============

 1. Build TwitterOAuth object using client credentials using https://github.com/abraham/twitteroauth.git
-2. If new tweets are discovered on user timeline, load onto application and index into JSON file
+2. New tweets discovered on user timeline are handled and indexed by index.php and stored in index.json
-3. User inputs queries, search engine uses index to retrieve information relevant to queries
+3. When user inputs queries, search.php implements a simple search engine which traverses index.json to retrieve relevant information